Emigrant, Montana

 Emigrant is an unincorporated community in Park County, Montana, United States.
-As of the 2010 census, the ZIP Code Tabulation Area (59027) for Emigrant had a population of 372.
+As of the 2020 census, Emigrant had a population of 465.
 Emigrant is located in southern Montana, on the Yellowstone River, approximately 30 mi north of Yellowstone National Park, and 20 mi south of Livingston.

 Geography

 Emigrant Gulch and Chico City in 1905, by Frank Jay Haynes.

 Emigrant relies largely on tourism.
 Most of its facilities and services are open year round.

 Emigrant sits between the Absaroka Range and the Gallatin Range in Paradise Valley.
 The community is located just a few miles west of Emigrant Peak, elevation 10915 ft.
 It is situated between Highway 89 and Murphy Lane, making it a crossroads to the Chico Hot Springs Resort, which is situated a few miles southeast.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Emigrant has a humid continental climate, abbreviated "Dfb" on climate maps.